Johncci/battleship-wars/README.md

 ## <u>**Credits**</u> ##

 * The project "love sandwiches" for the initial set up and helping me get started.
-* [Knowledge Mavens](https://www.youtube.com/watch?v=tF1WRCrd_HQ) for giving me structure for my game and also I used the join row method displayed in this tutorial.
+* [Knowledge Mavens](https://www.youtube.com/watch?v=tF1WRCrd_HQ) for giving me structure for my game.
 * Antonio Rodriguez, my mentor for assisting me in writing this code to fix the column input which was not working - 'columns = list("ABCDEFGHIJKLMNOPQRSTUVWXYZ")[: size].
+* The website [diagrams.net](https://www.diagrams.net/) was used to create the flowchart for this project.

 ## <u>**Acknowledgments**</u>

-* Antonio Rodriguez my mentor for helping me focus on the solutions and not the problems and for also making himself available at short notice if I found myself in need of help.
+* Antonio Rodriguez my mentor for helping me focus on the solutions and not the problems and for also making himself available at short notice if I found myself in need of assistance.
 * The code institute tutors for patiently helping me through difficult periods as my deadline was approaching.
 * My family for being so patient with me spending untold hours locked in a room working on this project.